avanlier/spark-course/Home.md

 - [Java Programming Fundamentals](./java-programming-fundamentals)
 - [Apache Spark™](./Apache-Spark™-Learning-Resources)

-To access the workspace, navigate to the "Code" section of this GitHub repository.
+To access the workspace, navigate to the [Code](https://github.com/datacouch-io/spark-java) section of this GitHub repository.

 ### Prerequisites: